ekartashov/roo-conport-modes/docs/frameworks/sivs-architecture.md

 Detailed validation results support transparent, explainable knowledge validation.

-## Integration with Other Phase 4 Components
+## Integration with Other Autonomous Frameworks

-SIVS integrates with other Phase 4 components in the following ways:
+SIVS integrates with other autonomous frameworks in the following ways:

 ### Knowledge-Driven Autonomous Planning (KDAP)